S.African judge in Zuma graft trial recuses himself

 The decision by the top court cleared one of the last legal hurdles for the long-running trial to get underway.

-On Monday Koen said he had decided "to recuse myself from the trial" to avoid any risk of compromising the perception of justice.
+On Monday Koen announced he had decided "to recuse myself from the trial" to avoid any risk of compromising the perception of justice.

 His rejection of Zuma's bid to oust Downer could have been held against him in the future, "when the issue of whether Mr Zuma has received a constitutionally fair trial will arise for determination," Koen said.